Green Teacher 49, Fall 1996

 Two fourth grade teachers and their students in Plymouth, Massachusetts have a plan for visiting seven continents in 90 days without ever leaving the classroom.

-Exploring Waterworlds: Telecommunications for Young Children by Kristi Rennebohm Franz, Jane McLane
+Exploring Waterworlds: Telecommunications for Young Children by Kristi Rennebohm Franz and Jane McLane

 Through telecommunications with peers around the globe, these young primary students are sharing their learning and voicing their concerns about the health of the world’s water habitats.

 Teaching Human Rights: A Case Study Approach by Gavin B. Hainsworth

 Through critical thinking and democratic porcess, students can learn about human rights in ways that emphasize detailed analysis rather than media sound bites, and peaceful resolution rather than “winners” and “losers.”